hseera/aws-observability-workshop/cloudwatch/synthetic workshop/canary-monitoring/README.md

 # Monitor Canary

-Now that we have created the heartbeat canary, this lab will walk you through all the components of monitoring your canary.
+Now that we have created the heartbeat canary, this lab will walk you through all the components of monitoring your canary and explore the results of the heartbeat canary created earlier.

 1. On the Canary window, you will see a few details about canaries.
 In the details about the canaries that you have created:
    -  Status visually shows how many of your canaries have passed their most recent runs.